AgroStuff/.github/profile/README.md

-##  Experiment/learn to build saas at scale and various stuff related to agriculture 🚀🚜
+##  Experiment/learn to build saas at scale for agriculture 🚀🚜

-Coming soon ⌛
+⌛ Coming soon
 <!--

 **Here are some ideas to get you started:**